GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-90/index.md

 ## A special shout out

-I had a lot of fun shooting this 1990s themed episode of New in Chrome!
-Huge thanks to Sean Meehan for the idea and for bringing together the amazing folks helped open the time warp to 1990.
+I had a lot of fun shooting this 1990s themed episode of New in Chrome.
+Huge thanks to Sean Meehan for the idea and for bringing together the amazing folks who helped open the time warp to 1990.

 {% Columns %}
 {% Column %}